 - Hemispherical Reactances

 - Inductive are in the northern hemisphere

 - Capacitive in the southern

 - Points directly on the equator are real with zero value reactances.

-- The circle
+- The outside circle

 - Where the circle appears is irrelevant in theory.

+- On the outside merely allows more precision in reading it.

 - 360° represents a half-wave